Follow the different "Hopstages" of our route to see the different highlights at each of our destinations.

 A visit to the incredible Galapagos Islands is on many people’s travel bucket list.
 This archipelago, located about 600 miles off of Ecuador’s coast, exhibits some of the world’s most interesting and bizarre endemic species, from massive iguanas and 500-pound turtles to colorful and unique bird species like the blue-footed booby.
 No nature lover should miss the opportunity to visit the Galapagos Islands on a trip to Ecuador.

 The only way to reach the Galapagos Islands is via air from the cities of Quito or Guayaquil.
 A side trip to the Galapagos is easily incorporated into your Ecuador Hop itinerary.
-If you would like to fly from Guayaquil, you’ll complete your trip to the Galapagos Islands and then begin your journey on Ecuador Hop after returning to Guayaquil.
-If you would like to fly from Quito, you can can complete your Ecuador Hop itinerary before arriving in Quito to catch your flight.
+If you would like to fly from Quito, you’ll complete your itinerary on Ecuador Hop before arriving in Quito to catch your flight.
+If you would like to fly from Guayaquil, you can simply hop off there, complete your trip to the islands, then return to Guayaquil and pick up your Ecuador Hop itinerary where you left off.
 We can even help you with choosing and arranging a tour!
 Visit our Galapagos Guide for more information.